 Please note that this course doesn't currently provide a direct route to the Registration Council for Clinical Physiologists (RCCP).
 However, you can pursue an alternative pathway to registration after qualification.

-Our Employability Service is here to help give you the best chance of landing the job you want.
-We’ll help you improve your skills and bulk up your CV to improve your career prospects.
+What's more, our Employability Service is here to give you the best chance of landing the job you want.
+We’ll help you improve your skills and bulk up your CV to boost your career prospects.
 As a distance learning student, you’ll still benefit from help and advice on CV writing, interview techniques, job hunting, and general careers advice.

 Your progress will be monitored through regular online interaction, including discussion boards, blogs and assignments.
 You'll complete and submit an assignment at the end of the first semester, in January.
-Meanwhile, your Undergraduate Major Project is submitted by the end of the second semester, in May.
-There are no exams.
+Meanwhile, your Undergraduate Major Project is submitted by the end of the second semester, in April.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.